 . .
 We protest bitterly, recommend strong editorial disapproval, and suggest that radio clubs revoke membership of all known violators. - W9ECA, W9LIP, W9UIG. . .
 Coming from a group who are supposed to be the cream of the crop, it was disgraceful.
-Hope FCC goes to work on them. - W\$GNQ. . . .
-A disgrace to our hobby. - W3GKP....
-These irresponsible adolescents should be ostracized with the Wouff-Hong and Rettysnitch. -W2EVI....
+Hope FCC goes to be the treath of them. -W2GNQ...A disgrace to our hobby.
+W3GKP...
+These irresponsible adolescents should be ostracized with the Wouff-Hong and Rettysnitch.
+W2EVI....
 There are times when even the hardest of us becomes ashamed of his kind.
 The demonstration on 75 'phone leaves me with a dark brown taste.
 We, who point with pride to our war record!
 Let's think before we permit our bands to disappear! - W8HMJ/1. . . .
-For the first time in more than twenty years of ham operation, I am ashamed to be an amateur. - W7DTJ. . . .
-Protest farce on 75.
-Do I have to work these bootleggers? --- W8SRD. ...
+For the first time in more than twenty years of ham operation, I am time in more than twenty years of ham operation, ashamed to be an amateur. -W7DTJ...
+Protest ----75 Do Lave to work these bootleggers? -W8SRD. ...
 Where's the old-time ham spirit? - An Ole Tymer. . .
 After having been on the air twenty years, I never thought I would live to hear what I have listened to today and this evening.
 In an ill-considered moment these few have cast over the heads of the American ham the greatest stigma in the history of amateur radio. - W1ACW. . . .
-I cannot say I am proud to be a ham after the disgusting demonstration put on by the so-called "75-meter engineers." - W2AYJ. . . .
+I cannot say I am proud to be a ham after the disgusting demonstration put on by the so-called "75-meter engineers. - W2AYJ....
 In all my twenty-two years of being a ham, never have I witnessed a performance so disgusting and disappointing as the jumping of the gun on 80 meters.
 Every man who was on the band prior to the official lidraising is just as much a bootlegger as any unlicensed operator and just as much a threat to national security as any illicit war-time station. -WIAY...
 Give 'em hell in QST for me. -W9DIB.